acastrauss/bluegrid-homework/README.md

 ## Second solution:

+Code located at `src/models/IDir.ts`

-This idea (located at `src/models/IDir.ts`) mimics the first one, but tries to remove formatting and code bloat.
+This idea mimics the first one, but tries to remove formatting and code bloat.
 The improvement is centered around [index signature](https://www.typescriptlang.org/docs/handbook/interfaces.html) in Typescript.
 Which allows the tree structure to be created as it is in required JSON format with 'variable' property names.

 The change is in using interface named `IDir` which contains index signatures as keys and value is array of `DirContent = string | IDir`.
 Since the class is not more in use separate method is called and it was required to transfer instance with each recursive call.